trungle14/MrGreen-JekyllTheme/_posts/2024-01-18-Consumer Finance Landscape In Vietnam.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
 lng_pair: id_consumer
-title: "Consumer Finance Landscape In Vietnam"
+title: " Challenges Consumer Finance Sector In Vietnam"

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml
-author: Jekyll
+author: Trung Le
 # multiple category is not supported
-category: jekyll
+category: Sharing
 # multiple tag entries are possible
 tags: [jekyll, example post, sample, test]
 # thumbnail image for post